-Sadiq Khan in the USA: Stage-managed mayor sticks to script
+Sadiq Khan in the USA: London's mayor sticks to script

 By Harry Low